 Once you have followed the instructions supplied to finalise the unlocking of your handset you should try a SIM card from another network carrier to see if it works.

-The SIM should work if it has been done properly.
+The SIM card should work if it has been done properly.

 The best third party websites for iPhone 6 unlocking